Cyclamen graecum

 Cyclamen graecum, the Greek cyclamen, is a perennial plant in the flowering plant family Primulaceae that grows from a tuber.
-It is native to southern Greece, southern Turkey and neighboring islands and is prized for its variable leaf forms, which include some of the most striking of any cyclamen.
+It is native to southern Greece and Crete, and is prized for its variable leaf forms, which include some of the most striking of any cyclamen.

 Distribution

-Cyclamen graecum is native to a wide variety of areas up to 1200 m elevation in southern mainland Greece, the Peloponnese, Aegean Islands, Crete, the southern coast of Turkey, and northern Cyprus.
+Cyclamen graecum is native to a wide variety of areas up to 1200 m elevation in southern mainland Greece, the Peloponnese, Aegean Islands, and Crete.
+It is also found in Cyprus.

 Description

 The tuber is corky, with a thick, strong, fleshy anchor, and roots sprouting from the center of the bottom.

 The leaves are heart-shaped and toothed.

 The flowers bloom in autumn, with five petals which are white or pink with a darker blotch at the nose.
 They are often fragrant.
 The bases of the petals are curled outwards into auricles.
 After pollination, the flower stem coils in both directions, starting from the center, not from the top as in Cyclamen hederifolium.